elielberra/note-saver/README.md

 The real .env file is not upploaded to the repository for security reasons.
 However, a dummy .env file is, and its passwords can be autopopulated through a bash script.
 In order to store the session cookies, the site needs to handle traffic through https.
 Through another script, the SSL certificates and keys will be created and the generated CA is listed as a valid Authority.
 This will be done automatically so that you don't have to manually add configure it.
 The hosts file is also modified so that DNS resolution can work properly.

 ### Debian environment
 The script that sets up the environment works only for Debian/Ubuntu distributions.
 If you have Windows, Mac or any other distro it won't work.
-You can try to adjust the script to run on your OS, or if not I have prepared a Vagrantfile so that you can execute it on an Ubuntu Bionic Virtual.
+You can try to adjust the script to run on your OS, or if not I have prepared a Vagrantfile so that you can execute it on an Ubuntu Bionic Virtual Machine in order to make things easier.
 The provisioning script will install all the required dependencies: a UI for the OS, docker, docker compose and Google Chrome.

 #### How to set up the VM
 You first need to have [Vagrant](https://developer.hashicorp.com/vagrant/docs/installation) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.
 Clone this repository on your host machine.
 And follow these commands: